Norwegian oil and gas workers start strike, cutting output | Headlines

 Norwegian offshore workers began a strike on Tuesday that will reduce oil and gas output, the union leading the industrial action told Reuters.
 The strike, in which workers are demanding wage hikes to compensate for rising inflation, comes amid high oil and gas prices, with supplies of natural gas to Europe especially tight after Russian export cutbacks.

+"Consequences of this escalation are not yet clear," Equinor said.
 It is ultimately the operator's - Equinor's - decision to shut output.
-Equinor was not immediately available to comment on the last announced escalation.
-THREE-STEP ESCALATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)